 A further accolade was given in 2013 when we won the Heritage Railway Association’s Website Award for excellence in digital media.
 The judges said ” The Helston Railway is the very worthy winner of the Website Award and is to be commended as they are very new members of the industry.”

-With your continued tremendous support, we are sure that the restoration of the railway will continue rapidly, and before long, we will all be able to enjoy travelling by train, hopefully under steam, over a section of the Helston Railway.
+With your continued tremendous support, we are sure that the restoration of the railway will continue rapidly, and before long, we will all be able to enjoy travelling by steam train over a growing Helston Railway.